-Once you reach a waypoint or POI on the route, you get an informative popup showing you the distance and estimated time en route (ETE) to the next waypoint or POI.
+The guidance field shows the distance to the next waypoint (if there are no waypoints on your route, the distance to the end of the route is shown).
+Once you approach a waypoint or POI on the route, you get an informative popup showing the distance to the next waypoint or POI.